-SBC has a former Berkeley Haas Admissions Officers and several additional Haas experts on our team.
-We know the nuances of applying to Haas successfully.
+SBC has several former Berkeley Haas MBA Admissions Officer on our team.
+We know the nuances of applying to Berkeley Haas successfully.
 If you’d like to speak with one of our Principals about your candidacy, please request a free analysis here.

-In the meantime, see examples of Haas application essays from our successful admits below.
+In the meantime, please see sample Berkeley Haas application essays here from past successful Haas admits.

 “America is living in spin.”
 After watching the movie “Thank You for Smoking,” I knew what I wanted to do with my life: not become a lobbyist, but be the brains behind influencing consumers.
 Following graduation I joined Prophet to gain first-hand experience in understanding consumers.

 At Prophet I’ve held four positions and worked with the world’s biggest CPG firms.
 I’ve learned about the research that develops marketing strategies, the need for dynamic approaches to compete in ever-shifting landscapes, and the importance of relationships in forwarding initiatives.
 In my current role I’ve built out a new Prophet practice in new-product-launch performance, managed the production team and developed a go-to-market strategy.
 Through these experiences, I uniquely understand the importance of innovation; I know what trends are occurring globally and have identified best practices.
 While I’ve learned so much, I desire to be closer to the products.
 I want to expand beyond analysis and strategy recommendations and apply my knowledge as part of a team that dreams up the next new product to fulfill a consumer need.